 Council has the authority to impound boat trailers (and the boats they carry) if they have been parked on residential streets or other areas for more than 28 days.

-In order to balance the needs of boat trailer owners and other resident’s Council has developed a clear guide defining under what circumstances Council would take action to have boat trailers moved or impounded to assist staff in decision making and the use of discretion.
+In order to balance the needs of boat trailer owners and other resident’s, Council has developed guidelines defining under what circumstances Council would take action to have boat trailers moved or impounded to assist staff in decision making and the use of discretion.

 If a boat trailer is causing an obstruction or safety issue to traffic (vehicular or pedestrian) or is likely to be a danger to the public then it may be impounded immediately under section 16 (5) of the Impounding Act 1993.

-Council will be reactive and will only monitor boat trailers in residential or other built up areas if they have been reported to Council in contravention of the new law.
+Council will be reactive and only monitor boat trailers in residential or other built up areas if they have been reported to Council in breach of the law.

 Boat Trailer Guidelines